 - Refresh the local apt package index before resolving the interpreter package.

-Repository lines, transfer totals, and mirror names vary by distribution release and architecture, so the example keeps only the decisive success line from the refresh.
+Repository lines, transfer totals, and mirror names vary by distribution release and architecture.
+The important result is that apt finishes reading the package lists without an error.

 - Install the default distribution-managed Python 3 package.

-The python3 package stays as the default interpreter package on current Ubuntu and Debian releases, but the minor version follows the release.
-Current live installs return Python 3.12 on Ubuntu 24.04 LTS and Python 3.13 on current Debian stable.
+The python3 package stays as the default interpreter package on current Ubuntu and Debian releases, but the minor version follows the operating-system release.
+The verified package path returned Python 3.14 on Ubuntu 26.04 LTS and Python 3.13 on current Debian stable.

 The exact version string depends on the operating-system release and enabled repositories, but the packaged interpreter path normally resolves to /usr/bin/python3.